pysmo.tools.iccs

 validate_pick

-Check if a new pick is valid.
+Check whether a new pick is valid given all seismograms in the instance.

 Parameters: